MadGeometer/FinTechCodeScreen/README.md

 ### routes/v1/parse.ts and routes/v2/parse.ts
 Assuming that the input made it through the middleware test, the following checks are performed:
 * The input object has exactly one field, and it is called "data"
-* The "data" value is a string of length 25 characters
+* The "data" value is a string with exactly 25 characters.

 The "data" value is then broken into three substrings:
 * firstName will be first 8 characters